earthly/website/blog/_posts/2022-10-09-explore-portainer-as-tool.md

 ## Adding and Managing Portainer Environments

 Portainer supports a number ways for creating, and managing environments.
-The portainer community edition supports Azure; for azure container instances (ACI), Local and cloud Kubernetes clusters, docker standalone as well as docker swarm clusters.
+The portainer community edition supports Azure; for azure container instances (ACI), Local, and cloud Kubernetes clusters, docker standalone as well as docker swarm clusters.

 To further explain this feature, Click on the *environment* option from the *left panel* to see the environment page.
 You should see your docker standalone environment as shown below: